vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 You can also find the exact endpoint URL in the function script settings, beside the *Shared function* checkbox that you ticked earlier.

-The endpoint is protected by Box credentials.
-Ideally, we create an account on the Box that can only call functions and nothing else.
-That way, in case the credentials are stolen, they can't be used to gain administrator access to the Box.
+The endpoint is protected, so we need to authenticate ourselves with [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Ideally, you should use an account on the Box that only has permissions to call functions.
+That way, if the credentials are ever stolen, the thief can't do much damage.

 In the request body, we provide the `Message` value.